Skip to Main Content

 Morphine, oxycodone and other opioids possess strong analgesic properties; however their long-term use can result in the development of tolerance, dependence and transition to addiction.
 Identification of intracellular pathways and circuits that promote the analgesic efficacy of opioids without increasing the risk of addiction may provide opportunities for therapeutic avenues.

-Zachariou is a member of the editorial boards of Biological Psychiatry, Science Signaling, Neurobiology of Pain, British Journal of Pharmacology and Molecular Pharmacology.
+Zachariou is a member of the editorial boards of Biological Psychiatry, Science Signaling, Neurobiology of Pain, British Journal of Pharmacology, and Molecular Pharmacology.
 She is a Fellow in the American College of Neuropsychopharmacology and Chair of the ASPET Neuropharmacology Division.

 BBRF Distinguished Investigator Grants fund talented, established scientists with a record of outstanding research accomplishments.
 These research projects are intended to provide new approaches to understanding or treating severe mental illness.
 If successful, the grants could result in later funding from other sources.
-These grants are among the most competitive in mental health research and demonstrate the power of investigator-initiated research to bring out new and creative ideas.
+These grants are among the most competitive in mental health research and demonstrate the power of investigator-initiated research to produce new and creative ideas.

 Explore Related Topics:

-• research
+• opioid

 • Share this story